EA31337/EA31337-indicators-common/Oscillator/README.md

 to consider other factors such as market trends, support and resistance levels, and fundamental analysis.

+## RVI (Relative Vigor Index)

+The Relative Vigor Index (RVI) is a technical indicator that measures the strength of a trend by comparing the closing price to the trading range.
+It helps traders identify potential trend reversals, confirm the strength of a trend, and generate buy or sell signals.

+Here are the key points about the Relative Vigor Index (RVI) indicator:

+- Calculation: The RVI indicator is calculated using four components - the current closing price, the opening price, the highest price, and the lowest price.
+It compares the relationship between the closing price and the trading range to determine the strength of the current trend.
+The RVI value is derived from the difference between the closing price and the midpoint of the trading range over a specified period.

+- Interpretation: The RVI indicator consists of a single line that fluctuates above and below a centerline.
+When the RVI line moves above the centerline, it suggests that the buyers are dominant, indicating a bullish trend.
+Conversely, when the RVI line moves below the centerline, it indicates that the sellers are in control, suggesting a bearish trend.
+The distance of the RVI line from the centerline can indicate the strength of the trend.

+- Divergence: Traders often look for divergences between the RVI indicator and the price chart.
+Bullish divergence occurs when the price makes lower lows while the RVI line forms higher lows, suggesting potential upward momentum.
+Bearish divergence occurs when the price forms higher highs while the RVI line makes lower highs, indicating potential downward momentum.

+- Signal Generation: Traders use the RVI indicator to generate buy and sell signals.
+A common technique is to look for crossovers of the RVI line and the centerline.
+When the RVI line crosses above the centerline, it generates a buy signal, indicating a potential bullish trend.
+Conversely, when the RVI line crosses below the centerline, it generates a sell signal, suggesting a potential bearish trend.

+The Relative Vigor Index (RVI) is a useful tool for assessing the strength of a trend, identifying potential trend reversals, and generating trading signals.

 ## Stochastic

 The Stochastic oscillator is a popular momentum indicator used in technical